remistura/p5.palette/README.md

 ![Color palette](doc/img/palette-hex-string.png)

 That is very useful for loading palettes chosen in sites like [Coolors](https://coolors.co/) and [poolors](https://poolors.com/), where you can copy the hexadecimals string from the palette URL.

+There are two other ways to load palettes from the API's of some specialized color sites, such as [COLOURlovers](http://www.colourlovers.com) and [Colormind](http://colormind.io).